 The primitive sound quality is sometimes a limitation, but The Mutton Birds is a very good debut record, McGlashan successfully turning his hand to radio-friendly guitar-pop.

 The Mutton Birds’ second album is a more varied and confident affair – with a successful first album, the band were able to hire mixer Tchad Blake, and recorded 20 songs.
-Bassist Alan Gregg started to contribute material, and his three songs here are lighthearted counterparts to McGlashan’s brooding songs.
+Bassist Alan Gregg started to contribute material, and his three efforts here are lighthearted counterparts to McGlashan’s brooding songs.
 Despite the advancements, Salty is a much less satisfying record than its predecessor – at 63 minutes it drags, and it needs some severe trimming.

 Among its over-length, Salty contains The Mutton Birds’ best song, ‘Anchor Me’.
 Its nautical theme gives it a distinct New Zealand identity, while he fragile and atmospheric verses give way to the crashing chorus.
 There’s other strong material too – ‘The Heater’ opens the album with a clever arrangement where a peppy bass-line and horns are layered over driving guitars, while the lyrics about an overly obsessive heater consumer are amusing.
 Gregg’s songs are all tuneful, and ‘There’s a Limit’ in particular is excellent.
 ‘Queen’s English’ starts off with a hypnotic groove and off-beat atmosphere, but drags on for an interminable seven minutes.
 Salty drags particularly towards the end, with dirge-like McGlashan tracks ‘Too Close to the Sun’ and an unsuccessful remake of Blam Blam Blam’s ‘Don’t Fight It Marsha, It’s Bigger Than Both Of Us’.